 7 Dramatic Changes in Marketing Events and How to Prepare for the Future

-Are you ready for 2023?
 The marketing events industry is ever-evolving, with dramatic changes happening daily.
 From virtual events to personalization strategies, there have been several dramatic changes in the world of marketing events.
 During our 7-minute Sevinar, Julius Solaris, founder of Boldpush and a prominent keynote speaker in the event industry, enlightened us with his insights; here are 7 Dramatic Changes in Marketing Events and How to Prepare for the Future:

 1. People expect more from virtual events

 Beefing up content for virtual events has become increasingly important.
 With so many events now being held online, there needs to be an extra effort to make them as engaging and entertaining as possible.
 Virtual events should offer more than just lectures and presentations – they should also:

 This will create a sense of FOMO, or fear of missing out, encouraging people to attend.

 2. Create a sense of urgency to drive on-demand content: